 - Tropic Marin Pro Reef

-- Reef Crystals
+- Reef Crystals Salt

 - Kent Marine

-- Seachem Reef
+- Seachem Reef Salt

 So while you may be inclined to make a decision based on that (and you might as well, you don’t have a lot of other information to go on), I also encourage you to not to over-react in the event the salt you are currently using (or intended to use) is on the low end of the list here for any of these values.

 - If I observed an issue in my tank that I suspected of being related to a value…like alkalinity…for example.
-I might test out a higher alk salt to see if it helps and go either up or down in the scale to see if that makes a difference.
+I might test out a higher alk salt to see if it helps and go either up or down on the scale to see if that makes a difference.